Logikable/dca/README.md

 ## Setup

 To use dca, Java 1.8.0 and MySQL-server need to be installed.

-On Windows, the links are:
+__On Windows__, the links are:
 ```
 JRE 1.8.0: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
 MySQL: https://www.mysql.com/downloads/
 ```
 Once both are installed, setup and launch the MySQL server.

-On CentOS 7, the associated commands to download Java/MySQL and to run the server are:
+__On CentOS 7__, the associated commands to download Java/MySQL and to run the server are:
 ```
 sudo yum install java-1.8.0 mysql-server
 service mysqld start